Accounting Information SystemsBack to Course Guide

 - Evaluating types of accounting information systems.

-- Reviewing administrative processes and controls.
+- Identifying major business processes and related controls.